dbpedia/databus/docs/running-your-own-databus-server/run-with-docker.md

 &#x20;run:
 ```
-docker-compose up  # optionally with -d parameter to the containers in background
+docker-compose up  # optionally with -d parameter to run the containers in background
 ```
 The Databus will be available at `http://localhost:3000`.&#x20;